 Permissions should be kept at room temperature until very ripe.
 Once ripe, you can store them in the fridge in an airtight container.

-We Hope You Enjoyed Learning About the Persimmon Fruit!
+I Hope You Enjoyed Learning About the Persimmon Fruit!

 Korean Ingredient Articles: